CupInertia/consumption/README.md

 ### 2
 The generated consumption data is based on hourly measurements, not a continuous readouts from meters, with timestamps.
 It is convenient for the application, but potentially not realistic.

+### 3
+The solution doesn't account for consumption on different years at the moment, per meter that is.